 Monroe's tried-and-true trick to instantly open up your eyes?
 Applying a lighter shade in the inner corners.
-We love the Ilia Silken Shadow Stick in And She Was—a subtle, slightly shimmery champagne hue that's easy to apply wherever and whenever.
+We love the Laura Mercier Caviar Shadow Stick in Moonlight—a subtle, slightly shimmery champagne beige hue that's easy to apply wherever and whenever.
 Popping a color like this on the tear duct and blending in toward the center of the lid will wake you up faster than a shot of espresso (on the outside, at least).